We’ve pulled together answers to the questions we’re most often asked about the Excellence Awards.

 We recommend entrants do not make any form of presentation at these interviews, but use the time to speak face-to-face with the judges.

 Who judges the entries?

-The judging of each category is done by two CIPR members of good standing and with relevant expertise.
+The judging of each category is done by two PR professionals, at least one of which will be a CIPR member.

-For the panel interview, these two judges are joined by a professional from a related field, such as advertising, marketing or journalism who is not a member of the CIPR.
+For the panel interview, these two judges are joined by a professional from a related field, such as advertising, marketing or journalism who is not a CIPR member.

 If someone in our organisation is a judge, can we still enter the awards?

 Yes, but the judge doesn’t take part in the judging of any category in which you’ve entered.